cxmeel/rbxm-to-rojo/README.md

     <path>          The path to the .rbxm or .rbxl file to convert.

 Options:
-    -o, --output    The path to the output file.
-Just prints to stdout if not specified.
-    -p, --print     Print the output to the terminal, instead of writing to a file.
+    -o, --output    The path to the output file—defaults to replacing file extension with json -p, --print     Print the output to the terminal, instead of writing to a file.
     -x, --explicit  Write DataTypes in Rojo explicit format.
     -m, --minified  Minify the output JSON.